articles

 Author

 It’s November, 2014.
-My husband, I and our baby son stay at gugu’s place in the countryside of Jilin province.
-One early morning, I, my husband, my father-in-law and my husband’s aunt visit the grave of my husband’s grandfather.
-Due to the Chinese belief that visiting a grave will bring bad luck to a baby, our son has to stay home with his grandmother.
-The grave is located on a little hill.
-We have to cross a few fields to get there.
+My husband, our baby son, and I are staying at gugu’s place in the countryside of Jilin province.
+One early morning, my husband, my father-in-law, my husband’s aunt, and I visit the grave of my husband’s grandfather.
+Due to the Chinese belief that visiting a grave will bring bad luck to a baby, our son stays home with his grandmother.
+The grave is located on a small hill, and we have to cross several fields to reach it.

-After burning Joss paper, we go back.
-On the way back, my husband’s aunt asks: “Do you also burn paper money for your ancestors in Austria?”
+After burning joss paper, we head back.
+On the way, my husband’s aunt asks: “Do you also burn paper money for your ancestors in Austria?”

 “What do you do to worship your ancestors?”

 “We don’t worship our ancestors in the Chinese sense.
-We usually put flowers on the graves of our beloved ones.”
+We usually put flowers on the graves of our loved ones.”

 Do you celebrate Tomb Sweeping Festival?